The Beatles tour in London

 The best part of it all is that at the end of the tour I realised I learnt a lot about the Beatles but also about London.
 Our guide was Alex, a young actor who has lots of fun taking tourists (and Londoners) around the Capital telling them lots of anecdotes and stats, facts, and shows them amazing places full of history.

 And this is not something you can really do yourself as you need someone like Alex who knows London like the back of his hands and that does not waste time finding locations (without GPS systems).

 Apparently most people book the Harry Potter tour, however the Beatles tour makes you jump back to the Sixties where Pop Music was invented and London undoubtedly is the cradle of Pop Culture.
 I would recommend this tour to anybody, tourists but particularly Londoners who want to know their city a bit better.

-Hard Rock Cafe at Old park lane has lots of Beatles memorabilia.
+The Hard Rock Cafe located at Old park lane has lots of Beatles memorabilia.
 I bet you knew that already…

 Book this tour!
 You will love every minute of it and you will be sad when it’s finished.
 The things I mentioned here are just highlights but there’s so much more.
 I could write about a book about it now….
 I promise.
 Watch this space.